 What if you knew that one single factor was responsible for social disaster?

-St. Jude’s guys on their way to Bible study.
+St. Jude’s fellas on their way to Bible study.

 One single factor is responsible for these results: